MatheusJCastro/meafs/docs/manual.rst

 While running, the GUI will be frozen, being actualized only few times after each line.
-At each actualization, the plot area and the tab *Fit Parameters* will show the last successful fit.
+At each actualization, the plot area and the tab *Fit Results* will show the last successful fit.

 At the end of each line, MEAFS save the results.
-In case of an unwanted interruption, open MEAFS again and use the menu option *File* > *Open Abundances...* and it will populate the plot and the results table.
+In case of an unwanted interruption, open MEAFS again and use the menu option *File* > *Open Abundances...* and it will populate the plot and the results table (see :ref:`open_old_results`).

 Fit parameters
 ^^^^^^^^^^^^^^